dosbor3/wk18_social-network-api/README.md

 ## Deployed Site

-The application is deployed at the following Heroku Site: https://github.com/dosbor3/wk18_social-network-api
+The application is deployed at the following GitHub Site: https://github.com/dosbor3/wk18_social-network-api